Autodesk-Forge/forge-api-nodejs-client/README.md

 ## Tutorial
 Follow this tutorial to see a step-by-step authentication guide, and examples of how to use the Forge APIs.

 Create an app on the Forge Developer portal, and select the desired API products in the app creation page (e.g., Data Management API).
-Note the app key and app secret.
+Note the client key and client secret.

 ### Authentication
+a
 This SDK comes with an <a href="https://developer.autodesk.com/en/docs/oauth/v2/overview/" target="_blank">OAuth 2.0</a> client that allows you to retrieve 2-legged and 3-legged tokens.
 It also enables you to refresh 3-legged tokens.
 The tutorial uses both 2-legged and 3-legged tokens for calling different Data Management endpoints.

 #### 2-Legged Token